 Nama-Karoo and Fn-LSav pollen percentages are up to 60% during MIS 5 and display three percentage peaks that correspond with 18Obenthic and precession minima (Fig.4a).
 These percentage peaks are centred at 125 ka, 107 and 83 ka.
-The composition of pollen spectra from warm marine substages MIS 5e, 5c and 5a, is comparable to the core-top samples (Fig.2).
-At the same time, the proportion of pollen taxa in these top-core samples corresponds well with the modern pollen spectra from Nama-Karoo and (Fig.3).
-Additionally, Nama-Karoo and Fn-LSav pollen percentages in last-millennium samples are relatively low compared to their maximum during MIS 5e (Fig.4b).
+The pollen spectra from warm marine substages MIS 5e, 5c and 5a is comparable to the core-top samples (Fig. 4) and corresponds well with the modern pollen spectra from Nama-Karoo and Fn-LSav (Fig. S3).
+Additionally, Nama-Karoo and Fn-LSav pollen percentages in the core-top samples are relatively low compared to their maximum during MIS 5e (Fig.4b).

 During MIS 6 and 4, Nama-Karoo and Fn-LSav percentages are reduced and co-vary with 18Obenthic values.
-Pollen percentages of Chenopodiaceae-Amaranthaceae and Asteraceae-other are relatively high and increase along with enriched 18Obenthic values during MIS 6 and at the end of MIS 4 (Fig.2).
-Cyperaceae pollen percentages vary importantly throughout the record and are as high as 40% during MIS 4Fig.
-S. Fynbos indicators (Ericaceae, Passerina, Anthospermum, Cliffortia, and Protea Artemisa-type and Stoebe-type) show relative increases in pollen percentage during MIS 6, 4 and 3 (Fig.4b and Fig. S2).
+Pollen percentages of Chenopodiaceae-Amaranthaceae and Asteraceae-other are relatively high and increase along with enriched 18Obenthic values during MIS 6 and at the end of MIS 4 (Fig. S2).
+Cyperaceae pollen percentages vary throughout the record and are as high as 40% during MIS 4 (Fig. S2).
+Fynbos indicators (Ericaceae, Passerina, Anthospermum, Cliffortia, and Protea Artemisa-type and Stoebe-type) show relative increases in pollen percentage during MIS 6, 4 and 3 (Fig.4b and Fig. S2).
 Pollen percentages of Restionaceae increase after the 105-ka 18Obenthic minimum and remain abundant during the rest of MIS 5 through MIS 3, despite a relative decrease during MIS 4.
 Podocarpus percentages are lower than 10% but show increases at stage boundaries around 135 ka (MIS 6/5), 100 ka (5c/5b), 75 ka (MIS 5a/4), 60 ka (MIS 4/3), and around 27 ka (MIS 3/2) (Fig. S2).

 The increases of Nama-Karoo and Fn-LSav during MIS 5e, 5c and 5a suggest an increase in aridity in southwestern Africa that likely resulted from expansions in three directions (Fig. 5).
 The Nama-Karoo and Fn-LSav probably expanded to the northwest into the present-day area of the coastal Namib Desert as the intensity of BUS weakened during MIS 5 warm substages.
 This weakening has been documented through alkenone-based SST from marine core GeoB1711-3 (Kirst et al., 1999) (Fig.4c), foraminifera-assemblage based SST (Chen et al., 2002) and grain-size end-member modelling (Stuut et al., 2002).
 Stuut and Lamy (2004) also suggested reduced atmospheric circulation and weakening of trade winds during interglacials compared to glacials, resulting in a reduction of the wind-driven upwelling.
 A weakened BUS and the associated relative increase in humidity likely led to a colonization of Desert areas by Nama-Karoo or Fn-LSav (Fig.5a).
 Comparable contractions of the Namib Desert linked to increased SSTs and weakening of BUS during the present interglacial are documented by Shi et al. (2000).